pocketzworld/creator-docs/pages/learn/designer-resources/concepts/compensation.md

 ### 💸 Payouts Per Item

 Performance Items Compensation is determined on a per-item basis.
-Typically, you can expect an item to generate less than $4,200 USD.
-If your item is part of a release that performs about average, you'll make 3.5% of net revenue.
+Typically, you'll receive 3.5% of net revenue per item.

-If your item outperforms our baseline, you'll get bumped up to 15% of net revenue per item.
+If your item outperforms our baseline and lands above the 80th percentile , you'll earn 15% of net revenue per item.

 #### 🔄 To account for the Earned Gold to Cash conversion tax, all Performance Item payouts include an additional stipend to cover the withdrawal fee.
-This means that whenever you do cash out your Earned Gold, you'll receive the full 3.5% in cash in your bank account.
+This means that whenever you do cash out your Earned Gold, you'll receive the full 3.5% (or 15%) in cash in your bank account.

-***Baseline Percentage Payout Per Performance Item*** 3.5% of revenue (8.75% of gold) for items earning <$4,200 (12.6M Gold)
+***Baseline Percentage Payout Per Performance Item*** 3.5% of revenue (8.75% of gold) for items below the 80th percentile

-***Bonus Percentage Payout Per Exceptional Performance Item*** 15% of revenue (37.5% of gold) for items earning ≥$4,200 (12.6M Gold)
+***Bonus Percentage Payout Per Exceptional Performance Item*** 15% of revenue (37.5% of gold) for items performing above the 80th percentile